Andres9890/ia-Uploading-Discord-Bot/README.md

 - Automatically generates metadata for each upload, including:
   - A unique identifier.
   - Descriptions based on the uploader's username and file names.
-- Cleans up temporary files after uploads.
+- Cleans up uploaded files after uploads.

 ---